 The Quad Collection contains a whopping 166 items, and while I’m a fan because of the vast number of flashy sci-fi or sci-fi-adjacent buildings like Xenophilia, it’s also full of contemporary skyscrapers and offices that would fit perfectly in any modern city.
 If you don’t want to sift through hundreds of buildings, this is a great time saver.

-I love it when cities try to hide large buildings and infrastructure, making them seem more open, so I guess I like sunken train stations too.
+I love it when cities try to hide large buildings and infrastructure, making them seem more open, so I guess I like sunken train stations too (whether in brick and concrete).
 If you’re looking for subtlety over flair, then this is the transport link for you.

 But if you want a train station that’s also an in-your-face piece of architectural art, then you’ll be wanting something like Amsterdam Centraal Station.
 It’s a gorgeous six-track station based on the real Amsterdam Centraal, and it’s fat with details.
 Just take a peek inside!

 This collection of junctions is a mainstay for me, and has been since just after Cities: Skylines launched, though it’s grown a lot since then.
 I love making road networks, as I suspect anyone who came to Skylines after Colossal Order’s Cities in Motion would, but it’s tricky and takes up a lot of time.
-These junctions alleviate some of the pressure, and show you want talented people can do with some tarmac.
+Timboh’s Marvelous Interchange Emporium alleviate some of the pressure, and show you want talented people can do with some tarmac.

-Speaking of Road Anarchy, here’s its bigger sibling.
+Speaking of Road Anarchy, here’s its bigger sibling Advanced Road Anarchy.
 It’s largely the same mod, allowing you to throw caution to the wind and construct the most dangerous, ill-conceived motorways anyone has ever concocted.
 But it also has buttons, an options panel and info text.

 When the Mass Transit expansion came out, we finally got chubby blimps that could fly around the city, picking up and depositing excited citizens and tourists.
 Blimps are pretty retro, though, and by now I’m sure you know what I like.
 Yeah, let’s turn those blimps into helicarriers.
 The CTCN Transport is a functional blimp, but sexier.
 Fill the skies with them!